makingdevs/emailer-app/readme.md

 ##Local installation##

-1.- First you need to create the file conf.json in this directory: src/main/groovy/
+1.- First you need to create the file conf.json on root

 The content is:
 ```